 In the past, the JCHD participated in the yearly mandated Local Technical Assistance Review (LTAR) conducted by the Indiana State Department of Health (ISDH).
 In 2015, the LTAR was replaced with the Operational Readiness Review (ORR).
 2016 welcomed a bye year for the department as no type of review was conducted.
 The 2017 ORR went well with the county receiving high praise for their plans, procedures and preparedness abilities.
-As in the past, the county will continue to plan, prepare, and produce as the county addresses new target capabilities and the All Hazards Preparedness mindset in the second year of the five-year grant cycle.
-BP1 Supplemental is set to commence July 1st, 2018.
+Another ORR was conducted in 2018 using a new program provided by the Centers for Disease Control (CDC).
+The program was difficult to navigate and populate with adequate information.
+Results did not appear as positive as they have in the past.
+Work will continue in 2019 to clear up inconsistencies between the computer program and the county's extremely thorough preparedness plans.
+As in the past, the county will continue to plan, prepare, and produce as the county addresses new target capabilities and the All Hazards Preparedness mindset in the next year of the five-year grant cycle.